Sheldon-Odhiambo/agri-plus/README.md

 ## Description

-<p>This ia an agricultural website that suppots local farmers to sell their produce online</p>
+<p>AGRIPLUS - This is an agricultural website that supports local farmers to sell their produce online</p>

 ## Installation